maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Sarah Anderson. *The Spinner's Book of Yarn Designs: Techniques for Creating 80 Yarns*.
 A delight.
 - Carson Cooper. *Guide to Making Spinning Wheel Flyers and Wheels*; *Guide to Making Spinning Wheels: Plans and Instructions for Building Saxony, Irish Castle and Accelerator Wheels*; *Guide to Restoring an Antique Spinning Wheel*.
 - Stephenie Gaustaud. *The Practical Spinner's Guide: Cotton, Flax, Hemp*.
+- Linda Heinrich. *Linen: From Flax Seed to Woven Cloth*.
 - Grace Shalom Hopkins. *Card: You Control the Colourway*.
 - Cheryl Kolander. *A Silkworker's Notebook*, reproduction first edition.
 - Sara Lamb. *The Practical Spinner's Guide: Silk*.
 A great deep dive for one of my (sigh) favorite spins.